ndhorton/ls170/ls171/the_internet/the_internet_notes.md

 So the system of TCP and UDP ports offers multiplexing and demultiplexing; ports allows us to send multiple channels of data from distinct networked processes over a single channel (IP) of communication between network hosts, and have those channels be separated out again at the other end.

+## Have an understanding of how DNS works

+3:4 <u>**HTTP Book: Background**</u>

+**<u>DNS</u>**

+* DNS is a **distributed database** that translates domain names into IP addresses

+* The responsibility of the Domain Name System is to map a domain name like `www.google.com` to an IP address like `197.251.230.45`

+  * DNS servers provide this functionality to any internet service that needs it
+  * The primary reason for the existence of DNS is to give a human-readable and memorable form to hosts on the internet, since IP numbers are difficult for people to meaningfully remember

+  * When it comes to the Web, and browsers, it allows us to type `www.google.com` as part of a URL rather than `197.251.230.45`
+  * We could if we liked type the IP address into the browser's bar rather than the domain name

+* DNS databases are stored on computers called **DNS servers**

+  * There is a very large world-wide network of hierarchically organized DNS servers
+  * No single DNS server contains the complete database (hence, distributed database)
+  * If a DNS server does not contain a requested domain name, the DNS server routes the request to another DNS server up the hierarchy, and eventually the address will be found in the DNS database on a particular DNS server, and the corresponding IP address will be used to receive the request
+  * If a DNS record is cached as a temporary record on any server we traverse in the search, this speeds up the process
+  * Otherwise the server hierarchy is structured:
+    * Root servers -- highest level
+    * Top-Level Domain servers -- servers covering the top-level domains, such as `com` and `org`, keeps records of authoritative servers under that domain
+    * Authoritative Domain servers -- servers that actually house the original DNS record for a given second-level domain and its subdomains

+Your typical interaction with the Internet starts with a web browser when you...

+I don't think the DNS lookup is actually in the right place in the list that follows this.
+I think the DNS lookup is performed before the HTTP request is created so that a TCP/IP socket can be created for the request which is then constructed and sent through the socket.
+Every other source seems to insist that DNS search comes before the request is created.

+## Understand the client-server model of web interactions, and the role of HTTP as a protocol within that model

+3:4 <u>**HTTP Book: Background**</u>

+**<u>Clients and Servers</u>**

+* Web browsers are HTTP clients, responsible for issuing HTTP requests and processing the HTTP response in a user-freindly manner onto your screen
+* Web browsers are not the only clients: many tools and applications also issue HTTP requests
+* 'Server' as a term can refer both to computers that are configured with software that can respond to requests, and the software itself